thereiswaldo/jeremywalsh.ca/_posts/2022-03-12-pacing-strategy-for-running-around-the-bay.md

 ## Data Exploration

-The results for the four years from 2016-19 were all combined.
-With all the splits we can begin to look at the data for insights.
-The split time distributions show the predictable widening of the distribution as the race spreads out over time, and a small deviation from normal distribution as athletes who went out too fast cause a long tail to the final distributions.
+The results for the four years from 2016-19 were all combined for analysis.
+The split time distributions show the predictable widening of the distribution as the race spreads out over time, and a small deviation from normal as athletes who went out too fast cause a long tail to the final distributions.

 ![](/uploads/2019-around-the-bay-split-times.png)